pepe78/DeeperThought/README.md

 > ./compile.sh

+To compile on Windows with Visual Studio Community:

+Open DeeperThought.sln file in VS and build.

 To run training using your train and test data from command line execute:

 > ./dt configFile trainFile testFile batchSize(integer) paramFile/null saveEveryNEpochs(integer) square/log wheremax/netflix/none